 Full-time status is defined as 9 credits or more in a semester.
 Students holding graduate assistantships must register for 6 or more credits per semester to be considered full-time students.
-In addition to didactic courses offered by each program, a student's credit load may include GRAD 6950 (Dissertation Research), and other equivalent research courses defined by the Graduate School, including seminar and other "colloquium" courses that are not part of the Plan of Study.
+In addition to didactic courses offered by each program, a student's credit load may include GRAD 6950 (Dissertation Research), and other equivalent research courses defined by the Graduate School, including seminar and other 'colloquium' courses that are not part of the Plan of Study.
 These variable credit courses carry S/U grading, with the student's major advisor as the instructor of record.

 The holder of a full assistantship devotes one-half of available time during the week to studies and one-half (approximately 20 hours per week) to assistantship duties, whereas the holder of a half assistantship ordinarily devotes three-quarters of available time to studies and one-quarter (approximately 10 hours per week) to assistantship duties.
 Assistantships are not available for less than 10 hours per week.
+To expand the number of paid work hours or to seek additional outside employment, students with assistantships must request approval from the DR. DAVID GREGORIO, PHD PROGRAM COORDINATOR.
+Per University stipulations, these extensions are rare, and typically approved for only advanced students with proven high performance.